Loading ...

 Reguengos de Monsaraz

 Finish off your road trip near Alqueva Lake by spending an hour or two exploring Reguengos de Monsaraz.
 Reguengos de Monsaraz has a population of about 11,000 people.
-You'll find a striking church tower, local craft shops, and some fabulous Art Nouveau doors.
+You'll find a striking church tower, local craft shops, and some fabulous doors.

 Drop into a local wine shop and pick up a few bottles of local Alentejo wines to take home.